 Step 1 | Download my FREE Bible Highlighting Key

 This is one of our most loved community resources!
 It’s really simple to set up and comes ready for you to fill in the blanks.
 I even included my own personal study key for you to look at so you can get an idea of how this tool works and what topics you might want to study.

-So, before we go any further, make sure you join our Life & Faith community and download this free Bible Study Color Key Template!
+So, before we go any further, make sure you do two things:

 Step 2 | Define what topics you want to focus on during this season of studying.